AsexGenomeEvol/Timema_asex_genomes/2b_Annotation/README.md

 ## <a name="5_links"></a>5) Links

-The genome and annotations can be found here:
+The genomes and annotations can be found here:

 https://www.ebi.ac.uk/ena/browser/view/PRJEB31411